 October 1, 2015

-Professor Gilles Muller was invited by the Japan Society for the Promotion of Science (JSPS) to visit several Japanese universities (Osaka City University, Osaka University, Toyama University, Tsukuba University, Nara Institute of Science and Technology, Kinki University and Kwansei Gakuin University) in June 2015 to participate in educational and scientific discussions and to lead lectures and research seminars.
-Internationally recognized for his work in promoting excellence in research and for successful mentoring of high school, undergraduate, and graduate students, Dr. Muller is one of the few researchers in the world studying circularly polarized luminescence.
-During his month-long visit, Dr. Muller also shared the mission of his research group which is to facilitate and increase undergraduate research as a teaching and mentoring tool at SJSU.
+Prof. Gilles Muller was invited by the Japan Society for the Promotion of Science (JSPS) to visit several Japanese universities (Osaka City University, Osaka University, Toyama University, Tsukuba University, Nara Institute of Science and Technology, Kinki University and Kwansei Gakuin University) in June 2015 to participate in educational and scientific discussions and to lead lectures and research seminars.
+Internationally recognized for his work in promoting excellence in research and for successful mentoring of high school, undergraduate, and graduate students, Prof. Muller is one of the few researchers in the world studying circularly polarized luminescence.
+During his month-long visit, Prof. Muller also shared the mission of his research group which is to facilitate and increase undergraduate research as a teaching and mentoring tool at SJSU.

 Professor Pesek and Dr. Matyska-Pesek Receive Grants from Brazilian Government